 Although such items do not require to be certified it is often specified that an intrinsically safe certified box (assembly) is used.

-In most cases this is a result of a misunderstanding of Intrinsic safety as a system concept and the idea of an enclosure certified intrinsicaly safe became a marketing ploy pushed by enclosure vendors in the 1990's.
+In most cases this is a result of a misunderstanding of Intrinsic Safety as a system concept and the idea of an enclosure certified intrinsically safe became a marketing ploy pushed by enclosure vendors in the 1990's.
 The installation standard2 now calls for evidence of compliance, of the terminal box, to En 60079‑0 when multiple intrinsic safety circuits are inside.

 Using a component certifed Ex e3 would ensure compliance to EN 60079‑0.

 ASSEMBLY CERTIFICATION IS NOT REQUIRED, and therefore the enclosure does not have an external certification plate as it only needs component certification.

 Although some vendors push an 'intrinsically safe assembly' with certification plate this can be misleading as the junction box certification plate may be completely different from the intrinsically safe circuits inside.
 The enclosure would require an identifying labels stating "Contains Intrinsic Safety Circuits" or similar to ensure it is clear this is part of an are intrinsically safe system.